-If an initiative petition conforms to all legal requirements, contains a sufficient number of valid signatures, and is submitted to the Department of Elections on or before 120 days prior to election, the measure will qualify for the ballot.
+If an initiative petition conforms to all legal requirements, contains a sufficient number of valid signatures, and is submitted to the Department of Elections on or before the 120th day prior to the election, the measure will qualify for that election's ballot.
 (S.F.
-Charter § 14.101; MEC § 300 (c)) If the proponent submits the petition after 120 days but within the 180-day period for gathering signatures, the measure will be submitted to the voters at a future election.
+Charter § 14.101; MEC § 300 (c)) If the proponent submits the petition after the 120th day deadline, but within the 180-day period for gathering signatures, the measure will be submitted to the voters at a future election.

-How many votes does it take to adopt a Charter Amendment?
+How many votes does it take to adopt an ordinance or declaration of policy?

-In most cases, a simple majority (50% of the total number of votes cast on the measure plus one) is required to adopt a Charter Amendment.
-(Cal.
-Const., Art.
-11, § 3)
+Unless, specified in the text of the measure, a simple majority (50% of the total number of votes cast on the measure plus one) is required to adopt an ordinance or declaration of policy.
+(CAEC § 9217; MEC § 380)

-If adopted by the voters, when will the Charter Amendment become effective?
+If adopted by the voters, when will the ordinance or declaration of policy become effective?